-One of the most important things any business that is committed to positive change can do is to look at its operations and its industry from a whole-system perspective.
-While we make the world's first diamonds from air, our diamonds are just one component of the finished pieces of jewelry we're proud to share with you.
-We unfortunately haven't yet invented the technology to have our diamonds float around your finger or neck without some sort of metal holding them in place — although that does feel wonderfully in line with how we like to think about the future.
+One of the most important things any business committed to positive change can do is to look at its operations and industry from a whole-system perspective.
+While we make the world's first diamonds from the air, at Aether, our diamonds are just one component of the finished pieces of jewelry we're proud to share with you.
+We, unfortunately, haven't yet invented the technology to have our diamonds float around your finger or neck without some sort of metal holding them in place - although that does feel wonderfully in line with how we like to think about the future.

-As we look at the jewelry industry as a whole, there are so many important factors to our mission of sustainability, and our choice of metal in which we set our diamonds can be just as critical as the stones themselves.
-We needed to choose SOME source and standard for the metals we use to create our jewelry, and after a lot of painstaking research, conversations with experts, and considered alignment of our choices with our beliefs and vision for a better world, we decided to use Fairmined gold for the launch of our brand.
+As we look at the jewelry industry as a whole, there are so many important factors to consider in our sustainability mission.
+Our choice of metal in which we set our diamonds can be just as critical as the stones themselves.
+We needed to choose SOME source and standard for the metals we use to create our jewelry.
+After a lot of painstaking research, conversations with experts, and considered alignment of our choices with our beliefs and vision for a better world, we decided to use Fairmined certified gold for the launch of our brand.

-Imagine this scenario: a jeweler is at a work bench, crafting a ring with gold that came from a dirty mine that has horrible work and safety practices and a disastrous environmental impact.
-That jeweler will have some of that gold left over from crafting the ring.
-That valuable excess isn’t wasted, and is instead used in the next piece of jewelry they create.
-And that excess, which came straight from a dirty mine, is labeled “recycled” because it’s being used again for a new piece of jewelry.
-And unfortunately this is the primary practice for most of the gold in the market with this label.
-While we would like to think that recycled gold is made from other jewelry that has been melted down to create new, that’s a very small portion of the market.
+Imagine this scenario - a jeweler is at a workbench, crafting a ring with gold that came from a dirty mine that has horrible work and safety practices, a disastrous environmental impact, and is guilty of any number of human rights violations.
+That jeweler will have some scrap left over from crafting the ring.
+That scrap material is then melted down and used to create another piece of jewelry.
+Even though that gold came straight from a dirty mine, it is now labeled "recycled" because it is technically being used again to make a new piece of jewelry.

 Without any official standards, there is simply no guarantee that gold that is marketed as recycled was actually sourced in an ethical manner.
 That is why we have chosen not to use "recycled gold" in any of our collections.